-MALONE - Wild Country 96.5 has gone alternative rock?
-Not quite as radio officials say the switch was part of an April Fools joke.
+MALONE Wild Country 96.5 has gone alternative rock?
+Not quite, as radio officials say the switch was part of an April Fools joke.

-Drew Scott, Martz Communications Corporate program director, said Monday afternoon that the company decided to switch out the stations country music, which listeners have been accustomed to since it went on air 18 years ago, and roll out alternative rock just for the day.
+Drew Scott, Martz Communications Corporate program director, said Monday afternoon that the company decided to switch out the stations country music, which listeners have been accustomed to since it went on the air 18 years ago, and roll out alternative rock just for the day.

 Were telling people we got hacked, Mr. Scott said, adding that the station was called Pirate Radio for the day, which goes along with the whole idea in the radio world of someone taking over a stations frequency.